—✴︎ 𝐵𝓁𝑒𝓈𝓈𝒾𝓃𝑔 𝐼𝓃 𝒟𝒾𝓈𝑔𝓊𝒾𝓈𝑒 ✴︎—

 Your square heel clicks against the pavement as your head lifts to search the premises.
 In the corner of your eye, you catch a figure in a familiar white T-shirt stepping towards you.
 Narrowing your eyes, with your free hand serving as a visor to block the polluting sun, your legs shuffle in a rhythm towards him.

-Before words could form a greeting, he brings you in for a warm embrace, lasting long enough to give his hand a chance to pet the small of your back.
-He pulls back to take the paper plate you offered.
+Before words can form a greeting, he brings you in for a warm embrace, lasting long enough to give his hand a chance to pet the small of your back.
+He pulls back to take the paper plate you offer.

 “What’s this?
 You didn’t have to bring anything,” he peeks inside.